With every update in the HP Latex range, it can be difficult to know which one will add the most value to your print business.

 With this in mind, I’m going to run through the information and differences between models along with adding some customer experiences we’ve had here at Granthams.

+The 115 is HP’s first model in its current latex line-up.
+It accepts a maximum roll width of 1371mm and will comfortably take media up to a weight of around 25kgs.
+At it’s indoor quality setting, it’ll run through your jobs at around 12 m2/hour.
 Colour comes courtesy of its 6 x 400ml cartridges along with the HP Optimiser that helps ink adhesion whenever the substrate needs it.

 It’s perfect for the user who is not expecting to be printing 24/7 but still needs wide format graphics of the highest standard.

+The 315 moves up a gear in terms of spec.
+Still at 1371mm maximum width, this is the first of the HP latex range with HP’s innovative OMAS sensor.
 The Optical Media Advance Sensor, (you can see why its shortened to OMAS), analyses the media as it runs through the machine making micro adjustments to keep the path true.

 When you’re producing exhibition pop-up prints or wallpaper murals, the OMAS can help the panels line up.

 The 315 also uses six larger capacity 775ml colour ink cartridges plus HP’s Optimiser.

 Designed for the print company running a lower work volume, it comes fully prepared for work duty with HP’s RIP in a box.
 Although not quite as equipped as a standalone RIP software, it is adept enough to get you up and printing in the shortest timeframe possible.
 As part of HP’s profiling library, there is direct access via the internet from the machine’s front panel to a growing list of media manufacturer profiles.